-Ayurveda is a 5,000-year-old system of natural healing that has its origins in the Vedic culture of India.
-Although suppressed during years of foreign occupation, Ayurveda has been enjoying a major resurgence in both its native land and throughout the world.
-Tibetan medicine and Traditional Chinese Medicine both have their roots in Ayurveda.
-Early Greek medicine also embraced many concepts originally described in the classical Ayurvedic medical texts dating back several thousands of years.
+Ayurveda is a 5,000-year-old system of natural healing that has its beginnings in the Vedic culture of India.
+Although crushed during years of foreign rule, Ayurveda has been enjoying a major resurgence in both its natural land and completely the world.
+Tibetan doctoring and Traditional Chinese Medicine both have their roots in Ayurveda.
+Early Greek medicine also embraced many ideas originally described in the classical Ayurvedic medical texts dating back several thousands of years.

-More than a mere system of treating illness, Ayurveda is a science of life (Ayur = life, Veda = science or knowledge).
-It offers a body of wisdom designed to help people stay vital while realizing their full human potential.
-Providing guidelines on ideal daily and seasonal routines, diet, behavior and the proper use of our senses, Ayurveda reminds us that health is the balanced and dynamic integration between our environment, body, mind, and spirit.
+More than a small system of treating illness, Ayurveda is a science of life (Ayur = life, Veda = science or knowledge).
+This offer a body of sense designed to help people stay vital while realizing their full human potential.
+Giving guidelines on ideal daily and seasonal cycles, diet, behavior and the proper use of our senses, Ayurveda reminds us that health is the balanced and dynamic integration between our environment, body, mind, and spirit.

-Recognizing that human beings are part of nature, Ayurveda describes three fundamental energies that govern our inner and outer environments: movement, transformation, and structure.
-Known in Sanskrit as Vata (Wind), Pitta (Fire), and Kapha (Earth), these primary forces are responsible for the characteristics of our mind and body.
+Approving that human beings are part of nature, Ayurveda defines three primary energies that rule our internal and external conditions, movement, transformation, and structure.
+Known in Sanskrit as Vata (Wind), Pitta (Fire), and Kapha (Earth), these fundamental forces are held for the characteristics of our mind and body.

 For each element, there is a balanced and imbalance expression.
-When Vata is balanced, a person is lively and creative, but when there is too much movement in the system, a person tends to experience anxiety, insomnia, dry skin, constipation, and difficulty focusing.
+When Vata is balanced, a person is lively and creative, but when there is too much movement in the system, a person tends to feel stress, insomnia, dry skin, constipation, and difficulty focusing.
 When Pitta is functioning in a balanced manner, a person is warm, friendly, disciplined, a good leader, and a good speaker.
-When Pitta is out of balance, a person tends to be compulsive and irritable and may suffer from indigestion or an inflammatory condition.
-When Kapha is balanced, a person is sweet, supportive, and stable but when Kapha is out of balance, a person may experience sluggishness, weight gain, and sinus congestion.
+When Pitta is out of balance, a person tends to be necessary and risky and may suffer from indigestion or an passionate condition.
+When Kapha is balanced, a person is sweet, supportive, and stable but when Kapha is out of balance, a person may experience laziness, weight gain, and sinus blockage.

-Naturopathy is a system of working towards the cure of diseases without using medicines.
-It is an ancient and traditional science which integrates the physical, mental, and spiritual aspects of our natural constitution.
-Naturopathy has the capacity to prevent and in some cases also cure the disease.
-The main principles of Naturopathy are astounding.
-First, the reasons and remedies of all diseases are the same; ailments develop due to the presence of intoxicants which are removed.
+Naturopathy is a method of working towards the cure of diseases without using medicines.
+It is an ancient and traditional science that combines the physical, mental, and holy aspects of our natural constitution.
+Naturopathy can prevent and in some cases also correct the condition.
+The main systems of Naturopathy are astounding.
+First, the logic and remedies of all diseases are the same; illnesses develop due to the presence of drugs that are removed.
 Second, the intoxicants cause diseases, not bacteria and viruses which simply feed off them.
 Third, nature itself is the best ‘doctor’, the patient is cured, not the ailment.
 All levels of the body are treated simultaneously and holistically.
 Finally, no medicines are used because Naturopathy is a superb medicine in itself.
 The principal aim of Naturopathy is to teach people the art of healthy living by changing their daily routine and habits—this not only cures the disease but makes our bodies strong and glowing. o, what are the techniques that are involved?
 There are four classifications: food, mud, water and massage therapies.
 In food therapy, the idea is to consume what we eat in its natural form as much as possible as it is by itself a medicine.
 This mainly includes fresh fruit, fresh leafy green vegetables, and sprouts; and there are different combinations of purifying, strengthening, or pacifying foods.
 These must be consumed in the correct proportion, and the stomach left a little empty.
 To extract intoxicants from the body, both mud baths and mud packs are used, particularly for ailments such as high blood pressure, tension headaches, anxiety, constipation, plus gastric and skin disorders.
-There are several main types of water therapy using clean fresh and cool water; and after this type of a treatment, the body feels refreshed and energized.
-The methods we use have efficacious results for a wide variety of ailments: a hip bath improves the efficiency of the liver, large intestine, stomach, and kidneys; a full steam bath opens the skin’s pores drawing out harmful intoxicants; a hot foot bath helps with asthma, knee pain, headache, sleeplessness, and menstrual irregularities; in addition, there is a full body water massage, a spine bath, hot and cold wraps, and enemas, all of these to get rid of the toxins we do not want.
-Finally there is a massage therapy which increases the blood flow, removing stiffness, weariness, and pain from muscles and this can work in conjunction with some of the other naturopathic therapies.
+There are several main types of water therapy using clean fresh and cool water; and after this type of treatment, the body feels refreshed and energized.
+The methods we use have efficacious results for a wide variety of ailments: a hip bath improves the efficiency of the liver, large intestine, stomach, and kidneys; a full steam bath opens the skin’s pores drawing out harmful intoxicants; a hot foot bath helps with asthma, knee pain, headache, sleeplessness, and menstrual irregularities; in addition, there is a full-body water massage, a spine bath, hot and cold wraps, and enemas, all of these to get rid of the toxins we do not want.
+Finally, there is a massage therapy that increases the blood flow, removing stiffness, weariness, and pain from muscles and this can work in conjunction with some of the other naturopathic therapies.
 It is true that Naturopathy can be used to help cure and relieve many of today’s illnesses and diseases.
 It can also be used by anyone who wishes to simply enjoy the feeling of relaxing.
 This, no doubt, is therapeutic in itself.
-Naturopathy is always helpful for whatever be the reason.
+Naturopathy is ever helpful for whatever be the reason.